tiagomota79/html-css-workshop/CSS/problem19/README.md

 ## Description

-Update the HTML file CSS file to reproduce the following:
+Update the HTML file and CSS file to reproduce the following:
 ![goal](goal.gif)

 ## Reference